 RCMP Victim Services offers emotional support and check-in for individuals and groups following a crime and/or trauma.
 We listen, validate and provide information on grief, loss, self-care and other relevant topics.
 Our program is not a clinical counselling service so we encourage counselling referrals when it may be helpful.

 Practical Assistance and Support

 Victim Services will:

-- Assist victims in completing applications for the Crime Victim Assistance Program and victim impact statements;
+Assist crime victims in completing applications for the provincial Crime Victim Assistance Program

-- Provide other types of practical support and assistance as appropriate.
-Victim service workers do not provide crime scene clean-up or transportation.
+- Avail other types of practical support and assistance as appropriate

-In cases of serious crime and/or where the victims are particularly vulnerable, Victim Services will at the request of the victim, provide or facilitate their accompaniment to police, Crown Counsel, or court.
+Victim Services may, at the request of the victim/survivor of crime, provide or facilitate their accompaniment to Crown Counsel, Court and related appointments.

 Justice Related Information